Skip to main content

 But no, I'd have to say that "the fastest race car that I have ever driven" was a Porsche 962.

-IMSA kinda liked the town, too.
-In 1985, the City of San Antonio approved the IMSA Nissan Grand Prix for 1987 through 1990.
+IMSA liked the town, too.
+In 1985, the City of San Antonio approved its IMSA Nissan Grand Prix for 1987 through 1990.
 IMSA GTP cars on the streets!
 We had to go.

 Friend and mentor Bill Aston and I drove down Labor Day weekend 1987 to be flaggers (F&C - Flagging and Communications).
 And we loved the event!
-Heart of downtown, lots of parties and goings-on (some so large the cops had to cut fences to let the crowds go home), GTP cars with screaming revs around a circuit and the chigga-chigga-chigga of turbo blow-off valves echoing off the building (long before it was a sign of Subarus approaching).
-Incredible race cars passing within inches of our elbows (second best seats in the house!)...this was the era of the Porsche 962, Nissan GTP, Spice/Tiga Buicks/Pontiacs, and what a wonderful time to be there!
+Heart of downtown, lots of parties and goings-on (some so large the cops had to cut fences to let the crowds go home), GTP cars with screaming revs around a circuit and the chigga-chigga-chigga of turbo blow-off valves echoing off the building (long before it was a sign of a Subaru approaching).
+Incredible race cars passing within inches of our elbows (second best seats in the house!)...this was the era of the Porsche 962, Nissan GTP, Spice/Tiga Buicks/Pontiacs...what a wonderful time to be there.

-The teams paddocked inside the Hemisfair convention center (site of the '68 World's Fair) and they'd roll inside through one of the large overhead doors and then swing back outside through another one.
+The teams paddocked inside the Hemisfair convention center (site of the '68 World's Fair) and they'd roll into it through one of the large overhead doors and then swing back outside through another one.
 Pretty cool.

 Drivers were split on the circuit as a race track - it was bumpy - but everyone else around them thought it was fantastic.
 We all looked forward to the next one.

-Other than that first year (and then maybe the first year they swapped it to the other direction) no particular year stood out -- except for 1988.
+Other than that first year (and then maybe the first year they swapped it to the other direction) no particular year stood out to me -- except for 1988.

 Now, as you can imagine, details from that long ago are pretty fuzzy (has it really been that long?) but I recall it was 1988 when I was communicating on the station radio, and about a third of the way through the race the bright red #30 Momo Porsche 962 of Gianpiero Moretti apparently popped an engine and stopped just upstream of our station, up against the concrete wall.
-I don't recall who was driving - GTP always had two drivers - but the driver stopped on track, smoking, and popped open his clamshell door to signal he was safe.
+I don't recall who was driving - GTP always had two drivers - but the driver stopped on track with the car smoking and popped open his clamshell door to signal he was safe.

 This caused a full course caution as we needed to get the car off the track.
-The driver assisted with that flat tow into the runoff area at our station, where we called it in a safe location and the race could continue...and then he got out and simply walked away.
+The driver assisted with that flat tow into the runoff area at our station where we called it in a safe location and the race continued...and then the driver got out and simply walked away.

-OK, so now we had a dead car sitting at our station with no driver...hold on, wait a sec...we now we have a dead car sitting at our station with no driver!
+OK, so now we had a dead car sitting at our station with no driver...hold on, wait a sec...we now we had a dead car sitting at our station with no driver!
 I think that reality hit me like a ton of bricks.
-I mean, the car will need to be recovered after the race, and the driver is gone, so I'm the guy in that corner to do it!
-I'm pretty sure my concentration wasn't as good as it was 15 minutes prior to that revelation, and I damned sure I watched that car like a hawk to make sure no one else horned into my space.
+I mean, the car will need to be recovered after the race, and the driver is gone, so I'm the guy in that corner station to do it!
+I'm pretty sure my concentration wasn't so good from that point forward and I damned sure watched that car like a hawk to make sure no one else horned into my future space.

 The race eventually ended - I presume someone won - and I tossed down the headset and shot over to the car.
 I introduced myself to the tow driver as the licensed competitor and into that car I jumped.